greengeko/Personal-Portfolio-V2/CONTRIBUTING.md

 # Contributing Guidelines

-Welcome to our open-source project!
-We appreciate your interest in contributing to our HTML, CSS, JavaScript, EJS and MongoDB project.
+Welcome to my open-source project!
+We appreciate your interest in contributing to our project.
 By contributing, you help us create a better software for everyone.

 Before you start contributing, please take a moment to read the following guidelines to ensure a smooth and effective contribution process.